security-force-monitor/research-handbook/source/unknown-unnamed-units.rst

 #########################

 The Monitor regularly encounters ambiguity in sourcing which it has sought to highlight and resolve through the creation of units with "Unknown" or "Unnamed" in the :ref:`name:annotation <unit-name-annotation>` field.
-The methodology behind how we make these decisions is laid out below:
+The methodology behind how we make these decisions is laid out below.

 Unknown Units
 *************